Skip to content

 Choices in connecting to or enhancing egeria

-Egeria offers Java clients for utilities and applications to call the Egeria APIs and receive event notifications.
+Egeria offers Python clients for utilities and applications to call the Egeria REST APIs and receive event notifications.
 It is also possible to directly call the REST APIs and access the events through the event bus APIs.
-Finally connectors can be plugged into the Egeria OMAG Server Platform to customize its capabilities.
-Connectors may also be used to access the content of digital resources along with its metadata from the open metadata and governance ecosystem
+Finally, connectors can be plugged into the Egeria OMAG Server Platform to customize its capabilities.
+Connectors may also be used to access the content of digital resources along with its metadata from the open metadata and governance ecosystem.

-9. Finally, Egeria uses connectors in the OMAG Server Platform to access the services it needs to operate.
+7. Finally, Egeria uses runtime connectors in the OMAG Server Platform to access the services it needs to operate.
 Many of these runtime connectors are based around files.
 They can be replaced to enable Egeria to run in new types of containers or operating platforms.

 Getting Started